nanobox-io/nanobox-docs/source/app-config/boxfile/index.html.md

 ## Sections of the Boxfile
 Boxfiles consist of a handful of sections or "nodes": env, dev, web, worker, data.
 These are covered in detail in the next few docs, but here are some quick descriptions:

-[`env`](/app-config/boxfile/env/) - Defines the build, environment, and configuration for web and worker components.
+[`code.build`](/app-config/boxfile/code-build/) - Defines the build, environment, and configuration for web and worker components.

+[`code.deploy`](/app-config/boxfile/code-deploy/) - Defines deploy hooks and possible code transformations.

 [`dev`](/app-config/boxfile/dev) - Defines settings unique to your [local nanobox dev environment](/local-dev/).